Stimpy's Invention: Animation

 Stimpy presenting a surprise for Ren with a box.
 This scene took a month to complete due to Kricfalusi's constant revisions about the color of the box, leading to 50 different variations of the box in various colors and shades.

 Kricfalusi's insistence on redrawing many of the scenes himself greatly hindered production.
-One scene, where Stimpy presents his "Stay-Put Socks" to Ren, took an entire month to complete as Kricfalusi kept changing his mind about the color of the box that held the socks, despite the box being shown for only a few seconds.
-The scene's painter, Teale Wang, painted 50 different versions of the box in various colors and shades until Kricfalusi finally chose Wang's first painting of the box.
+One scene, where Stimpy presents his "Stay-Put Socks" to Ren, took an entire month to complete as Kricfalusi often revised the color of the box that held the socks, despite its brief appearance for a few seconds.
+The scene's painter, Teale Wang, painted fifty variants of the box in multiple colors and shades until Kricfalusi chose Wang's first painting of the box.
 Wang reported that she felt that Kricfalusi was even then not pleased with the coloring of the box.
-Likewise, another animator, David Koenigsberg, recalled that Kricfalusi would explode in anger at him over his coloring of the Happy Helmet and that it seemed that he could never quite color the Happy Helmet in a manner that was satisfactory to Kricfalusi.
+Likewise, another animator, David Koenigsberg, recalled that Kricfalusi would be angry at him over his coloring of the Happy Helmet and that meeting his standards was extremely difficult.
 Koenigsberg recalled an incident in which Kricfalusi stormed into the workplace, angrily reprimanded him in front of others, and left in a rage.
 According to Koenigsberg, the outburst appeared entirely serious, leaving him confused about the reason for Kricfalusi's anger until fellow artist Chris Reccardi remarked that such treatment was a common experience among the staff.

-Animator Mark Kausler, who drew the scene where Ren and Stimpy dance and the scene where Ren used a hammer to smash his head, stated that Kricfalusi was "not an easy director to please" and that "he didn't always know what he was looking for."
+Animator Mark Kausler, who drew the Happy Happy Joy Joy scene and another featuring Ren smashing his head with a hammer, stated that Kricfalusi was "not an easy director to please" and that "he didn't always know what he was looking for".
 For the dance Ren and Stimpy perform to Happy Happy Joy Joy, in which they repeatedly rub their buttocks against each other, Kausler drew five different versions where Stimpy's buttocks grew progressively more inflated with each drawing.
 The most extreme version of Stimpy's bloated buttocks was rejected by Kricfalusi as too inappropriate for even his own sense of humor.
-Kricfalusi then changed his mind several weeks later and chose that version for the broadcast version.
+Kricfalusi then changed his mind several weeks later and chose that version for broadcast.